reactjs/react.dev/content/docs/reference-react-dom.md

 When a component renders to `null` or `false`, `findDOMNode` returns `null`.
 When a component renders to a string, `findDOMNode` returns a text DOM node containing that value.
 As of React 16, a component may return a fragment with multiple children, in which case `findDOMNode` will return the DOM node corresponding to the first non-empty child.

 > Note:
 >
-> `findDOMNode` is an escape hatch used to access the underlying DOM node.
-In most cases, use of this escape hatch is discouraged because it pierces the component abstraction.
->
 > `findDOMNode` only works on mounted components (that is, components that have been placed in the DOM).
 If you try to call this on a component that has not been mounted yet (like calling `findDOMNode()` in `render()` on a component that has yet to be created) an exception will be thrown.
 >